Chapter Eleven

 “Wake up, Zeph!
 It’s just a dream.”

 “I’m awake,” she protested, doing her best to snap out of the nightmare.
 She blinked heavily, trying to adjust to the increasingly bright lights of morning.
-She felt the soft blankets slide over her fingers and legs she shifted in her nest, trying to gain some lucidity.
+She felt the soft blankets slide over her fingers and legs as she shifted in her nest, trying to gain some lucidity.

 It was a dream.
 Just a dream.